zikuicai/zikuicai.github.io/_posts/2017-12-16-welcome-to-jekyll.md

 `$header-bg-color` is the right-most color of the header bar and `$header-bg-color-secondary` is the color of the left-most part.
 The color is the gradients in between.
 There are some good sites [*Mathematically derived gradient explorer*](http://jxnblk.com/shade/?base=%233DC8FF&hueShift=150&saturate=0.68&lighten=-0.23) , [*Color Gradients*](https://uigradients.com/#Summer) and [*Color Hex Color Codes*](http://www.color-hex.com/)for colors.

-Check his [site](https://github.com/CodeLabora/codelabora.github.io) for some information.
+Check [this site](https://github.com/CodeLabora/codelabora.github.io) for more information.

 ---
 Jekyll also offers powerful support for code snippets: